An alphabetical list of defined key terms used on this website is provided on this page.

 Sea, Lake, and Overland Surge from Hurricanes (SLOSH)

-SLOSH is a computerized model developed by FEMA, the U.S. Army Corps of Engineers (USACE), and the National Weather Service (NWS) to estimate storm surge depths resulting from historical, hypothetical, or predicted hurricanes by taking into account a storm's pressure, size, forward speed, forecast track, wind speeds, and topographical data.
-SLOSH is used to evaluate the threat from storm surge, and emergency managers use this data to determine which areas must be evacuated.
-SLOSH output is used by the National Hurricane Program (NHP) when conducting Hurricane Evacuation Studies as a hazard analysis tool for assisting with the creation of state and local hurricane evacuation plans or zones.
+SLOSH is a computerized model developed by FEMA, the U.S. Army Corps of Engineers (USACE), and the National Weather Service (NWS) to estimate storm surge depths resulting from historical, hypothetical, or predicted hurricanes by taking into account a storm’s pressure, size, forward speed, forecast track, wind speeds, and topographical data.
+SLOSH is used by State and local officials to evaluate the threat from storm surge and to determine which areas must be evacuated.

 Sea Level Rise